Regular Season Bids

 A lottery system will be used if there is more than one club with a full complement of officials bidding for a particular pool on a particular date.
 Any club with officials who receives a date by lottery will be ineligible for a second meet by lottery until all clubs with officials have received their first meet.
 Clubs with guest officials may also receive pools and dates by lottery; but, club(s) with a full complement of officials bidding, that club(s) will be given priority.

 Jointly Hosted Meet: If the meet is jointly hosted by two clubs, only the club which the online bid was made will receive the benefit of the splash fee waiver.
 The Club must demonstrate in writing, on the on-line bid, that various meet functions are shared between two clubs to constitute jointly hosted meet.
 Only one (1) bid may be submitted per meet per joint host.
 A meet may not be jointly hosted by more than two clubs.

-Meet Acceptance Form and Sanction Deposit for ALL meets will be due in the CSI office by the date listed.
-The Meet Acceptance and Sanction Deposit Form and Sanction Fee Policy are available on the club's FAST Administration page.
+and Sanction Deposit for ALL meets will be due in the CSI office by the date listed.
+The Meet Acceptance form and Sanction Fee Policy are available on the club's FAST Administration page.
 Sanction deposits of $300 per meet, excluding exempt meets, may be paid with Visa or MC or check payable to CT Swimming.
 The Meet Acceptance Form is required for all meets regardless of sanction fee exemption.
 The meet sanction deposit has been suspended for the 2023 LC season.